zackosowski/CSVault/Lessons/CS 0.2 Github and Obsidian.md

 	2. Click on the green <span style="border-radius:5px; background-color: #238636; padding-left:10px; padding-right: 10px; font-weight: 500 ">Code</span> button
 	3. Click the button with two overlapping squares to copy the URL
 	4. Open Obsidian
-	5. Press ctrl+p on your keyboard to open the command palette
+	5. Press `ctrl+p` on your keyboard to open the command palette
 	6. Search for and click "Git: Clone an existing remote repo"
-	7. Press ctrl+v to paste the repository url you just copied and press enter
+	7. Press `ctrl+v` to paste the repository URL you just copied and press enter
 	8. Type "Computer Science" and press enter
 	9. Press enter one more time
 6. Overview of the repo